LukaHarambasic/harambasic.de/content/projects/q-summit.md

 ---
 title: Q-Summit
-desc: Q-Summit is a conference founded by students of the University of Mannheim in 2016.
-Q has a focus on the topics innovation and entrepreneurship while it tries to bring students, startups and corporations together.
-It not even took 5 years to grow to one of the largest student organised conferences in this field with more than 1000 participants.
+desc: Initially I set up the first version of the infrastructure, the focus was getting things done instead of doing it perfectly.
+The second iteration was more about a change process: I introduced tools like Slack, Google Workspace, Zapier and HubSpot to bring the benefits of cloud tools to more than 100 students.
 img: q-summit.png
 alt: The team behind Q-Summit 2019
-time: 2016 - 2017 & 2018 - 2019
 links:
     -
         title: Website